xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 </div>

 # gRPC Dialout<a name="dialout"></a>
-For gRPC dial-out, the big decision is whether to use TLS or not.
+For gRPC dialout, the big decision is whether to use TLS or not.
 This impacts the destination-group in the router config and the ingress stage of the Pipeline input stage.

-Aside the destination-group config, I'll re-use the rest of the MDT router config from the [gRPC dial-out example](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/#grpc-dial-out).
+Aside the destination-group config, I'll re-use the rest of the MDT router config from the [gRPC dialout example](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/#grpc-dial-out).
 It will look like this:

 ```
 telemetry model-driven